Marriage

 To get married in Australia, you must:

-∞ not be married
+∞ not already be married

 ∞ not be marrying a parent, grandparent, child, grandchild, brother or sister